+What is hyperglycemia?
 Hyperglycemia is the medical term for high blood sugar.
 It’s a condition in which the blood plasma has too much glucose.
 Glucose is found in most foods and is used by the body to supply energy to cells.
 In a healthy person, insulin is released from the pancreas and used to help the cells convert glucose into energy.
 Hyperglycemia is caused when the body does not have enough insulin or can’t properly use the insulin it produces.
-As a result, the body is unable to breakdown the blood glucose for energy.
+As a result, the body is unable to break down the blood glucose for energy.
 Chronic hyperglycemia that remains at consistently high levels is known as diabetes mellitus.

 The amount of sugar in a person’s blood plasma can change before and after meals and throughout the day.
 Temporary hyperglycemia can be caused by eating more or exercising less than planned.
 Smoking can cause increases in the amount of glucose in the blood.
 Hyperglycemia can result from stress due to an illness, like a cold or flu, or due to life events.
 It can even be caused by eating too many carbohydrates or occur after strenuous physical activity.
-While this kind of temporary, infrequent hyperglycemia is not be cause for concern, temporary acute hyperglycemia can be more serious.
+While this kind of temporary, infrequent hyperglycemia is not a cause for concern, temporary acute hyperglycemia can be more serious.

 The risk of temporary acute hyperglycemia is increased by certain drugs.
 In the absence of diabetes, acute stress, such as a stroke or a myocardial infarction, can cause hyperglycemia.
 It can also be caused by thyroid, pituitary, or adrenal gland dysfunctions, diseases of the pancreas, or certain kind of infections.
 Certain types of physical trauma can also increase blood levels, though rarely for more than a brief time or to very high levels.
 Acute episodes of hyperglycemia without these obvious causes may indicate pre-diabetes or a genetic predisposition to diabetes.